getiria-onsongo/IaaAgDataNER/README.md

 items:
 1. Create truth-data for additional web documents (e.g., ag experiment stations, Plant variety patents) and then assess accuracy.
 2. Experiment with alternative spaCy training strategies
-3. Finish recognition of JRNL and PED entries
-   * Add calls to find_ped() and find_jrnl() in preparse.py as a module to the pipe
-   * Remove PED and JRNL ents from the main NLP pipe
-4. Finish routines that use spaCy relationships to create useful entities.
+3. Finish routines that use spaCy relationships to create useful entities.
 E.g.
    * Add routine to handle multiple-word adjectival or adverbial modifiers like 'mid to late maturity' and 'height is very low'
    * Handle TRAT (be) ADJ constructs like 'its yield is low'
-5. Create a python module to deal with compound traits using lessons learned in the CompoundTerms python notebook.
+4. Create a python module to deal with compound traits using lessons learned in the CompoundTerms python notebook.
-6. Clean up all the code and move academic exercises and failed experiments to an ARCHIVE folder
+5. Clean up all the code and move academic exercises and failed experiments to an ARCHIVE folder